'A Lift to Windward'

 'Sunrise At Sea'

-Over the last 25 years, a whole new breed of marine artists has entered
+Over the last 25 years, a whole new breed of marine artist has entered

 the field with a roar.
 Energetic and incredibly talented, these artists